mengye22/sqlalchemy-challenge/README.md

 # Surfs Up with SQLAlchemy!

 ## Goal

 Exploring and planning long holiday vacation in Honolulu, Hawaii!
 To help with this trip planning, need to do some climate analysis on the area.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
+Use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

 * Choose a start date and end date for your trip.
 Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* Use SQLAlchemy `create_engine` to connect to sqlite database.

 * Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.